-A great Lidocaine cream made for deep skin penetration
+A great Lidocaine cream made for deep skin and muscle penetration

-If your not really into using sunburn gel for that type of pain then I do have a lidocaine cream that I have recommended in other articles.
-It is a modern type of topical pain cream in which the lidocaine is packaged inside of liposome making it penetrate the skin more effectively.
+If you are suffering from Athritis, and joint pain, like I know of a Lidocaine cream that I have recommended in other articles.
+It is a modern type of topical pain cream in which the Lidocaine is packaged inside of Liposome making it penetrate the skin more effectively.
 Plain and simple it works.
 Click the link below to go read the reviews on Amazon.com.

 Using Lidocaine for pain

 Lidocaine is a local anesthetic (numbing medication).
 It works by blocking nerve signals in your body.
 Lidocaine topical (for use on the skin) is used to reduce pain or discomfort caused by skin irritations such as sunburn and insect bites, but is also used for joint pain and pain from injuries which have occurred to joints.
 It is used by many in place of nsaids, and other pain medications such as Hydrocodone.
 Many times people have found comfort in Lidocaine patches, and other topical Lidocaine creames.
 It is especially useful for those who suffer from Ulcer’s and other stomach problems.

 Topical pain relieving drugs include preparations applied to the skin as a cream, ointment, gel, spray, or patch.
 They come in many forms, and all work equally well.
 Topical drugs seek to reduce inflammation below the skin surface and soothe nerve pain.